nguyen1024/knowledge_base/C/Companies-FedEx.md

 Another way to get there.

 Manage My Account > FedEx Billing Online > GO TO FEDEX BILLING ONLINE > My Options > Manage Payment Preferences > Add Payment Profile

+## ...

+Don't stick papers to package.
+Give the papers and the packaged to the FedEx representative.